jacobsimpson/jt/README.md

 ### Preparation

 - Java needs to be installed to run the antlr parser generator.
+    - antlr parser generator jar is checked into the repo, so you don't need to download that.
 - golang dep needs to be installed to download the necessary golang libraries.
 - golang [mage](https://magefile.org/) build tool